Community residents attend the annual Buddhist festival at Airway Heights Correctional Center.

 Airway Heights is a medium-level prison that houses 2,258 men.
 As we neared the entrance, we met two of the volunteers at the prison, Judi and Rowan.
 We stepped into the main building, placed our belongings in a locker and handed our I.D.s over to the guard as we signed in.
 One by one, we passed through the security gate with our shoes off.

-When the inmates arrived at the chapel, their faces lit up with smiles as they put their palms together to greet us.
+When they arrived at the chapel, their faces lit up with smiles as they put their palms together to greet us.
 Many approached us and extended their hands to us, expressing their heartfelt gratitude that we had come to attend their once-a-year celebration.

-One of the inmates, Coda, stepped forward to welcome everyone.
-There were about 25 inmates, many of whom were sitting on blankets and meditating.
+One of the people, Coda, stepped forward to welcome everyone.
+There were about 25 incarcerated people, many of whom were sitting on blankets and meditating.
 Coda introduced the theme of the celebration as “Sangha and its meaning.”
 He asked us to introduce ourselves, and then invited Rowan, a Zen Roshi who had traveled from Missoula, to share on the theme.
 Rowan spoke about what the Sangha meant to him for a few minutes, then invited the rest of us to share our views.
 After the Dharma sharing, we all sat in meditation together.
-The celebration rounded off with a social hour, during which many of the inmates began to work on the mandala, while others socialized with each other and the guests.
+The celebration rounded off with a social hour, during which many of the incarcerated people began to work on the mandala, while others socialized with each other and the guests.

 Towards the end of the celebration, a young man with long hair came up and asked me how to stop his self-hatred.
 With tears in his eyes, he said, “I hurt my wife and my family real bad.
 I cannot forgive myself.”
 We talked about the pain and damage that self-hatred wreaks on our hearts.
 He understood how self-hatred blocks our ability to grow our compassion for others and grew very interested in purification practices and in developing bodhicitta.